anyscale/Made-With-ML/README.md

 ### Cluster environment

-The cluster environment determines **where** our workloads will be executed (OS, dependencies, etc.) We've already created this [cluster environment](./deploy/cluster_env.yaml) for us but this is how we can create it ourselves.
+The cluster environment determines **where** our workloads will be executed (OS, dependencies, etc.) We've already created this [cluster environment](./deploy/cluster_env.yaml) for us but this is how we can create/update one ourselves.

 ```bash
 export CLUSTER_ENV_NAME="madewithml-cluster-env"